george-norton/zmk-keyboard-ploopy/README.md

 - PMW3360 driver
 - Driver for the Ploopy optical scroll wheel
 - Mouse support
-- ZMK Studio support for the mouse and adept
+- ZMK Studio support for the mouse
 - Behaviour to cycle through DPI values

 ## Studio support